 During our employment at Cruise (1.5 years already!), we’ve worked hard on our goal of building the most secure vehicles ever created.
-Often, we’re asked about the bugs, exploits, and attack research that gets published about the software and hardware that make up a self-driving car.
-You’ll see statistics about automobiles having millions of lines of code, combined with the fact that self-driving cars won’t even have steering wheels or brake pedals, and begin to wonder how we prioritize our security projects.
+Often, we’re asked about the bugs, exploits, and attack research that gets published about the software and hardware that make up a self-driving vehicle.
+You’ll see statistics about automobiles having millions of lines of code, combined with the fact that self-driving vehicles won’t even have steering wheels or brake pedals, and begin to wonder how we prioritize our security projects.

 The short answer is: we come up with a Realistic Threat Model.

 We start with our expertise in remotely attacking and obtaining physical control of vehicle systems (along with reading of other groups efforts).
 Then, we come up with protection strategies for the Cruise Autonomous Vehicle (AV) that strategically utilize our resources to make actual attacks that we care about more difficult.